-- The development of employment areas within the (viii) Tremaine Dundas Secondary Plan will be concurrently encouraged to occur with the development of nearby residential lands.
-If residential uses within 70 metres of an employment designation are developed prior to the employment uses within the Business Corridor blocks, appropriate interim noise mitigation measures and buffering shall be implemented to ensure compatibility with potential employment uses on the Town of Oakville lands in accordance with the recommendations of a Land Use Compatibility Assessment and Detailed Noise Study. - 1.2.16.
-By adding the following new sub-sections following paragraph m) in Part III, Subsection 2.2.3 (Residential Site Specific Policies):
+- (vii) Draft approved plans of subdivision shall not be registered prior to the availability of sanitary sewage and water system capacity, as determined by the City City and the Region of Halton and for the lands affected by the 60 m Protected Corridor for the Study Area of the 407 Transitway EA, resolution of the 407 Transitway EA. - The development development of employment areas (viii) within the Tremaine Dundas Secondary Plan will be encouraged to occur concurrently with the development development of nearby residential lands.
+If residential uses within 70 metres of an employment designation are developed prior to the employment uses within the Business Corridor blocks, appropriate interim noise mitigation measures and buffering shall be implemented to ensure compatibility with potential employment uses on the Town of Oakville lands in accordance with the recommendations of a Land Use Compatibility Assessment and Detailed Noise Study. - (ix) A 60 m Protected Corridor for the Study Area of the 407 Transitway EA is required until such time that the preferred alignment for the 407 Transitway is determined.
+The 60 m Protected Corridor for the Study Area of the 407 Transitway EA shall remain in place until completion of the EA which will determine the ultimate location of the 407 Transitway. - 1.2.16.
+By adding the following new sub-sections following paragraph m) in Part III, Subsection 2.2.3 (Residential - Site Specific Policies):

-- n) Notwithstanding the policies of Part III, Subsection 2.2.2 d) and g)(ii), d), the following policies shall apply to the Tremaine Dundas Community: - (i) In Residential Medium Density areas, a density ranging between 26 and 75 units per net hectare shall be permitted. - (ii) In addition to 2.2.2. g)(ii), limited, small-scale retail uses that serve the day to day needs of residents within close proximity may be permitted at grade within a building containing residential uses in the storeys above, subject to being compatible with the main residential use and respectful of the physical character of the neighbourhood.
-Such uses will be guided by appropriate standards in the Zoning Bylaw including, but not limited to parking, access and amenity areas. - (iii) Dwelling units shall be a maximum of two storeys within 70 metres from an employment use to ensure adequate land use compatibility with the Business Corridor designation and lands located within the Town of Oakville.
+Tremaine n) Notwithstanding the policies of Part III, Subsection 2.2.2 d) Dundas Community Tremaine Dundas Community:

+- (i) In Residential Medium Density areas, a density ranging between 26 and 75 units per net hectare shall be permitted. - (ii) In addition to 2.2.2. g)(ii), limited, small-scale retail uses that serve the day to day needs of residents within close proximity may be permitted at grade within a building containing residential uses in the storeys above, subject to being compatible with the main residential use and respectful of the physical character of the neighbourhood.
+Such uses will be guided by appropriate standards in the Zoning By-law including, but not limited to parking, access and amenity areas.

+- (iii) Dwelling units Development in the Residential - Medium Density shall be a maximum of two storeys within 70 metres from an employment use to ensure adequate land use compatibility with the Business Corridor designation and lands located within the Town of Oakville.
 Any increase in height within the noted 70 metres from an employment use shall require a site specific Zoning By-law amendment and an air quality assessment to assess potential future industrial source characteristics and all industrial and traffic impacts from the surrounding areas. - (iv) Any new sensitive land uses within 70 meters of an employment designation shall submit a Land Use Compatibility Assessment to identify potential issues and prescribe appropriate mitigation measures.
 Mitigation measures could include but are not limited to a range of site layout and building design strategies, including such as building setbacks, orientation, landscaping and materiality, as well as acoustic barriers intended to attenuate noise, such as fencing, landscaping or vegetation.
 If required, environmental warning clauses can be issued and included in Offers of Purchase and Sale, lease/rental agreements or condominium declarations.
-Specific mitigation measures that may be required will be finalized through the site plan stage.

-- (v) An updated Noise and Vibration Study will be required as part of any proposed development application to assess all transportation and stationary noise sources in the vicinity of the application. - 1.2.17.
+Specific mitigation measures that may be required will be finalized through the site plan stage. - An updated Noise and Vibration Study will be required as part of any proposed development application to assess all transportation and stationary noise sources in the vicinity of the application. - 1.2.17.
 By adding the following new sub-sections following paragraph g) in Part III, Subsection 2.4.2 (Housing Affordability - Policies):